 This item requires Adobe Acrobat 6.0 or later or Adobe Reader 6.0 or later.
 You can load it

-onto your computer, tablet, or mobile devices.
+onto your computer or mobile device.
 Or print it on any standard black-and-white or

 color printer.
 The price makes the decision easy: per copy.